 However, people think that somehow it is expedited or sped up in some way.
 The reality is that it is just like any other court action in cost and time.
 Meaning that the owner whom you assert a foreclosure action against, could say they did not get all the materials you promised, so they are not going to pay you.
-If you say that you installed all of the product and you did it on time, but you did not, then you are in trouble, especially if you had to pay someone else to do it.
-So, the owner has valid defenses that they can assert, and you will have to deal with those in the court of law.
+If you say that you installed all of the product and you did it on time, but you actually did not, then you are in trouble, especially if you had to pay someone else to do it.
+The owner has valid defenses that they can assert, and you will have to deal with those in the court of law.
 So be aware of that as well.

 4. You have one year from the recording date to file suit to foreclose